bcomnes/top-bun/README.md

 The core idea of `top-bun` is that a `src` directory of markdown, html and js "inner" documents will be transformed into layout wrapped html documents in the `dest` directory, along with page scoped js and css bundles, as well as a global stylesheet and global js bundle.

-It ships with sane defaults, so that you can point `top-bun` at a standard markdown documented repository and have it build a website with near zero preparation.
+It ships with sane defaults so that you can point `top-bun` at a standard [markdown documented repository](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github) and have it build a website with near-zero preparation.

 ## Pages